Vrushank17/FitChatBot/README.md

-# FitChatBot
+# FitnessChatbot

-A Python-based chatbot that answers fitness-related questions, from meal plans to workout routines
+A simple and effective chatbot finetuned on the BERT Sequence Classification Model that answers questions or concerns related to physical health or fitness.